Home » What causes low creatinine levels in adults?

 Lower creatinine levels in elderly persons are simply one thread in the intricate tapestry of aging, which is the vast tapestry of life.
 It is crucial to understand that this phenomenon results from a smooth interaction between various elements, including muscle mass, kidney function, hydration, GFR, and drug use.

-ALSO READ : Does creatinine increase with age?
+ALSO READ : Can high creatinine be reversed?

 But always keep in mind, that you are in charge of your own health.
 While the normal decline in creatinine levels may be a fundamental aspect of aging, it only accounts for a small portion of the overall picture.
 Regular health exams, leading an active lifestyle catered to your skills, following a balanced diet, and making sure you’re getting enough water are all essential measures in fostering your well-being.